 Without audio solutions, you cannot fully understand the gravity of an incident, nor will you be adequately equipped to respond to it, as sight and sound are both essential components of situational awareness.

 Louroe Electronics designs audio monitoring security solutions to meet this need head on, in order to strengthen school security systems and help prevent both everyday and extraordinary instances of violence on school campuses.

 The following are the top 6 locations where schools are deploying Louroe products:

 Often, some of the worse occurrences of violence happen right under our noses.
 For schools looking to increase situational awareness and provide accountability with incidents of bullying, installing audio equipment, like Louroe’s DigiFact 855 or Verifact 550, in classrooms can be a force multiplier. which flag incidents such as raised voices or violent speech and alert security personnel if needed

 The same goes for hallways, where blind spots are even more common.
 Because hallways often outnumber video cameras, install audio systems like the ASK-4 101 Kit to capture any suspicious noises, during and after school hours, alerting staff to any potentially dangerous situations before they escalate.
 Audio can also help resolve disputes, as installing microphones at key traffic and interaction points provide accountability by documenting what is said on top of recording what happened.

 3. Cafeterias and Common Areas

 The most common site for multiple-victim homicide events is large, open common areas.
 Even in schools that have hundreds of cameras, it is often difficult to monitor all of them all the time.
-Audio surveillance technology ensures security personnel is given an early warning when voices are raised, guns are fired, or similar loud noises might indicate a surmounting problem.
+Audio surveillance technology, like LE-550, ensures security personnel is given an early warning when voices are raised, guns are fired, or similar loud noises might indicate a surmounting problem.

 4. Main Entrances